 Early Career

 Manages smaller, lower-risk projects independently or co-manages larger projects alongside a senior PM.
-Typically 1–3 years' experience.
+Typically 1 to 3 years of experience.
 May be leading a workstream within a programme.

 ⚙️